Minoan snake goddess figurines: Knossos figurines

-The smaller figure, as restored, holds two snakes in her raised hands, and the figure on her head-dress is a cat or panther.
-However, as excavated, she lacked a head and the proper left arm was missing below the elbow.
+The smaller figurine, as restored, stands about 29 cm tall; she holds two snakes in her raised hands, and the figure on her head-dress is a cat or panther.
+When excavated, the figurine lacked a head was missing the proper left arm below the elbow.
 The head was recreated by Evans and one of his restorers.
-The crown was an incomplete fragment in the same pit, and the cat/panther was another separate piece, which Evans only decided belonged to the figure some time later, partly because there seemed to be matching fittings on the crown and cat.
+The crown was an incomplete fragment in the same pit, and the cat/panther was another separate piece, which Evans decided only belonged to the figure some time later, partly because there seemed to be matching fittings on the crown and cat.
 Recent scholars seem somewhat more ready to accept that the hat and cat belong together than that either or both belong to the rest of the figure.

 A third figure, intermediate in size, is broken off at the waist, but the lower part is comparable.
 The cist also contained another arm that might have held a snake.